nunomourinho/forensicVmAutopsyUserManual/docs/user/network.rst

    \FloatBarrier

-Enable Network Using the :term:`Web Screen Interface`
+Enable Network Using the Web Screen Interface
 ******************************************************

-Activating the network card can also be achieved via the :term:`Web Screen Interface`.
+Activating the network card can also be achieved via the Web Screen Interface.
 This method allows users to manage network settings without diving into the main software interface.
-Here's how to enable the network card using the :term:`Web Screen Interface`:
+Here's how to enable the network card using the Web Screen Interface:

-**Activating Network through** :term:`Web Screen Interface` **Steps**
+**Activating Network through** Web Screen Interface **Steps**

 1. Initiate the **Panel Opener (1)** to reveal the available options.
 2. Locate and click on the **network icon (2)** to access network settings.